The Josefson--Nissenzweig theorem and filters on $\omega$: Spaces related to filters on

-Note also that if $F$ and $G$ are two free ultrafilters on $\omega$ which are or non-RK-equivalent, or even not comparable in the sense of Kat\v{e}tov, then still $S_F=\bo=S_G$, so the converse statements to Propositions \ref{prop:ordering_sf}.(1)--(3) do not hold.
-By Proposition \ref{prop:ordering_nf}.(2), it follows also that two non-homeomorphic spaces $N_F$ and $N_G$ may still have the \v{C}ech--Stone compactifications that are homeomorphic or even equal.
+Note that if $F$ and $G$ are two free ultrafilters on $\omega$ which are not Rudin--Keisler equivalent, or even not comparable in the sense of Kat\v{e}tov, then still $S_F=\bo=S_G$, so the converse statements to Propositions \ref{prop:ordering_sf}.(1)--(3) do not hold.
+By Proposition \ref{prop:ordering_nf}.(2), it follows also that two non-homeomorphic spaces $N_F$ and $N_G$ may still have the \v{C}ech--Stone compactifications which are homeomorphic, i.e., $S_F\cong S_G$.